 4. Coconut oil

 Ah…the creamiest, saltiest and meltiest of all cooking fats.
 Butter is at the heart of so many cuisines and plays a big part in many of the world’s most flavorful foods.
-It’s no secret that nearly all baked goods, sauces and sautes are better with a dollop of butter.
-Of course, butter does well either cold or warm, but be sure to keep it at a low heat when cooking, because it burns at 350 degrees.
-This smoke point makes it perfect for poaching, roasting and sauteing.
+It’s no secret that nearly all baked goods, sauces and sautés are better with a dollop of butter.
+Of course, butter does well either cold or warm, but be sure to keep it at a low heat when cooking, because it burns at 350º.
+This smoke point makes it perfect for poaching, roasting and sautéing.

 2. Clarified butter

-Be aware of your price point.
 Cooking oils can cost you a pretty penny, but if you’re smart about your purchase you’ll be able to save money without sacrificing flavor.
-Psst!
 Here are a few helpful tips on how to save money on all your items at the grocery store.

 Though tempting, be careful of marketing gimmicks like fancy glass bottles or creative packaging that could drive up the price of your oil.
 Oftentimes the best brands will use the most basic packaging.

-When it comes to olive oil for day-to-day sauteeing, Taste of Home Kitchen Operations Manager Beth Jacobson recommends buying a mid-range variety “I don’t care if it’s extra virgin,” she says.
+When it comes to olive oil for day-to-day sautéing, Taste of Home Culinary Director Sarah Farmer recommends buying a mid-range variety “I don’t care if it’s extra virgin,” she says.
 “Most of the time, I end up using regular old grocery-store canola oil.”

 Every oil has its own set of strengths and weaknesses.
-When you master them, you’ve mastered the professional chef’s secret weapon.
+When you get to know them, you’ve mastered the professional chef’s secret weapon.